Channel Specs

 Average 1.5 knots.

 Columbus Street Terminal has no air draft limitations.
-Vessels access the ports largest facility, the Wando Welch Terminal, as well as the new terminal under construction at the former Navy Base, by sailing underneath the Ravenel Bridge, which allows for 186 feet (56.7 m) of vertical clearance at mean high water.
+Vessels access SC Ports' largest facility, Wando Welch Terminal, as well as the Leatherman Terminal, by sailing underneath the Ravenel Bridge, which allows for 186 feet (56.7 m) of vertical clearance at mean high water.
 Ships sailing to North Charleston Terminal transit underneath the Don Holt Bridge, with 155 feet (47.24 m) of air draft.

 Bridges: